Take it or leave it…

 To create an account list on Sales Navigator:

-Another super useful tool for Linkedin Account Based Marketing is the linkedin company page.
+Another super useful tool for LinkedIn Account-based Marketing is the LinkedIn company page.

-How to find the decision makers?
+How do we find the decision-makers?

-Here is how to find decision makers within an account list using Sales Navigator:
+Here is how to find decision-makers within an account list using Sales Navigator:

 Once you have selected your account list, all the people working at these companies will appear in the search results.

-The efficiency of your linkedin prospecting strategy can be boosted by linkedin marketing using Linkedin Ads.
+The efficiency of your LinkedIn prospecting strategy can be boosted by LinkedIn marketing using LinkedIn Ads.

-There is a hack to create super-targeted LinkedIn ads with your Sales Navigator extractions.
+There’s a hack to create super-targeted LinkedIn ads with your Sales Navigator extractions.

-Linkedin Sales Navigator offers 3 different plans:
+LinkedIn Sales Navigator offers 3 different plans:

-Here is a video tutorial:
+Here’s a video tutorial:

 If you can get the LinkedIn URL of the company page for every account, the match rate will be 100%!

-LinkedIn Sales Navigator Smartlink is an underestimated feature for LinkedIn lead generation.
+LinkedIn Sales Navigator Smart Link is an underestimated feature for LinkedIn lead generation.

-In this video, you will find many tips about how to use smartlinks to generate leads
+In this video, you will find many tips about how to use Smart Links to generate leads.

-Sales Navigator Advanced Plus doesn’t have a public pricing.
-You must go through Linkedin Sales Team to get.
-It offers everything included in Advanced plus:
+Sales Navigator Advanced Plus doesn’t have public pricing.
+You must go through LinkedIn Sales Team to get.

-If you use a CRM like Salesforce, HubSpot or Pipedrive, you can sync your CRM with Sales Navigator.
+If you use a CRM like Salesforce, HubSpot, or Pipedrive, you can sync your CRM with Sales Navigator.

 For example, you can exclude from your Sales Navigator searches leads already present in your CRM.

-Sales Navigator Advanced Plus is super helpfull to keep your contacts updated.
 People don’t stay in the same company for 10 years anymore.

-That is why your CRM must stay up to date with job changes.
+That’s why your CRM must stay up to date with job changes.

-Sales Navigator has been built to optimize sales process, but you can also use it for recruiting.
+Sales Navigator has been built to optimize the sales process, but you can also use it for recruiting.

 Indeed, the search filters you use to look for leads can also be used to find candidates.

-Linkedin Recruiter and Linkedin Sales Navigator give you access to the same data.
+LinkedIn Recruiter and LinkedIn Sales Navigator give you access to the same data.

 The only thing that changes is the interface.